Analysis | 3 early takeaways from Day 2 of Amy Coney Barrett’s Supreme Court hearing

 Barrett said the job of the justices is to decide whether the law legally can still stand without a tax mandate — by “severing” the tax mandate from the rest of the law — or whether that’s legally impossible.

-“I am not hostile to the ACA,” she said.
+“I’m not hostile to the ACA,” she said.

-Acutely aware of the political debate around how getting rid of the law would make it more difficult for people to get affordable health care coverage, especially those with preexisting conditions, she also said of the upcoming challenge: “It’s not a challenge to preexisting conditions coverage or to the lifetime maximum relief from a cap.”
+Acutely aware of the political debate around how getting rid of the law would make it more difficult for people to get affordable health-care coverage, especially those with preexisting conditions, she also said of the upcoming challenge: “It’s not a challenge to preexisting conditions coverage or to the lifetime maximum relief from a cap.”

-But preexisting-conditions coverage is a huge part of this case, given that what the justices decide will determine if the ACA stands, and that is what guarantees consumers these protections.
+But preexisting-conditions coverage is a huge part of this case, given that what the justices decide will determine whether the ACA stands, and that is what guarantees consumers these protections.